Christmas (Afternoon Tea) Present

 For the full British experience we would recommend a pot of PG Tips, Britain’s number one selling brand of tea.

 We do also offer a selection of herbal, green, caffeine-free and other specialty teas.

 Among the ”Top 5 Out Of 50 Ways to Rediscover Where You Live” in The 2013 Insider’s Guide to New Canaan, Darien and Rowayton, called the experience “Another Step Closer to Downton Abbey

 Cucumber and Smoked Salmon Ham and Cranberry

-Desserts to include
+Desserts to include a selection of

 *links to Nigella and Ina recipes

 Afternoon tea is a light meal typically served between 4 pm & 6 pm.
 Observance of this British custom originated amongst the wealthy classes during the 1840s.
 By the end of the 19th century, afternoon tea was a custom amongst by both upper and middle classes: